-The bill amends West Virginia's burglary laws by updating the terminology and clarifying the legal framework surrounding burglary prosecutions.
+The bill amends West Virginia's burglary laws by updating the terminology and clarifying the legal framework surrounding burglary offenses.
 Specifically, it replaces the term "outhouse" with "outbuilding" in the definition of burglary, ensuring that the law encompasses a broader range of structures associated with a dwelling.
-Additionally, the bill specifies that a person who unlawfully enters or remains in another's dwelling may be inferred to have the intent to commit a crime against a person or property within that dwelling.
+Additionally, the bill specifies that a person who unlawfully enters or remains in another's dwelling may be inferred to have the intent to commit a crime against a person or property within that dwelling, thereby strengthening the prosecution's case in burglary instances.

 Furthermore, the bill clarifies the penalties for burglary, establishing that individuals convicted of this crime will face imprisonment for a minimum of one year and a maximum of 15 years.
-It also expands the definition of "dwelling house" to include various types of mobile and modular homes, ensuring that the law is applicable to modern living situations.
-Overall, these changes aim to enhance the prosecution of burglary cases and provide clearer guidelines for legal interpretation.
+It also expands the definition of "dwelling house" to include various types of mobile and non-motorized homes, ensuring that the law is applicable to modern living situations.
+Overall, these changes aim to enhance the legal framework for prosecuting burglary and protecting property rights in West Virginia.

 Statutes affected: Introduced Version: 61-3-11